Services

 Historical financial results may be used to project how your restaurant will perform in the future.
 We can prepare budgets and forecasts to help determine whether you have the space, menu options, equipment, and staffing to meet future demand, as well as identify competitive threats and growth opportunities in your local market.
 These reports can also be useful when applying for bank loans, expanding your existing space, or opening a new location.

 Throughout the year, we can compare your actual results to your budget.
-This analysis can ensure your daily/weekly sales and costs stay on track.
+This analysis can help ensure your daily/weekly sales and costs stay on track.
 Major deviations may require revisions to your original budget or corrective actions.
 It’s always better to find out this information early, rather than to wait until year end!

 Financial benchmarking